1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 In addition Martha planted seeds of 33 species.
 Most seeds were planted in flats near the office where they would over-winter as necessary for germination.
 Most of October was occupied with the seeds.
 Her last log entry was on Oct.
 25 when she planted the 25 Bitterooot listed above.

-Significant plantings of species already in the Garden:
+Significant plantings in 1946 of species already in the Garden:

 Martha specifically mentions in her annual report (2) the following: